 There are many different keyboards offering many different solutions.
 We at Progamerreview look through all these features and ascertain which features are essential and need to be uncompromised for a great gaming experience.
 Irrespective of your gaming level, if you are in the market for a gaming keyboard, make sure you keep all these factors in mind when making your purchase decision.

-From a technical standpoint, the ergonomics are not part of the core function of a keyboard but from a user standpoint, it is extremely vital.
-Everything from key placement to wrist rests and slopes for your wrist is utilized, to make sure you have an injury free and comfortable experience.
+From a technical standpoint, the ergonomics are not part of the core function of a keyboard, but from a user standpoint, it is incredibly vital.
+Everything from key placement to wrist rests and slopes for your wrist is utilized to make sure you have an injury-free and comfortable experience.
 The feel of the keys is also dependent on the material used to make them.
-Some keyboards retain the sweat and offer a sticky experience, we have ruled these out of contention too for your benefit.
-Gaming for long hours is quite common these days, and the longer your hands stay planted and in a neutral position the better.
+Some keyboards retain the sweat and offer a sticky experience, and we have ruled these out of contention too for your benefit.
+Gaming for long hours is quite common these days, and the longer your hands stay planted and in a neutral position, the better.
 This helps prevent stress on the joint and inflammation too.

 Core Game Performance

 Connectivity is another aspect to watch out for.
 People tend to prefer wired over wireless despite the clutter cables cause.
 Wired keyboards don’t have to deal with any interference issues and connectivity lapses, especially in-game.
 It would be pretty bad to have a lag that is created by your own device.
-Despite all that wireless devices do have their upsides.
-Most keyboards have a standard 2.4 GHz wireless connection to your PC and can the quality is steadily seen to be improving.
-Wireless come in handy especially when you use the PC for activities besides gaming by offering a great deal of convenience.
+Despite the fact that all that wireless devices do have their upsides.
+Most keyboards have a standard 2.4 GHz wireless connection to your PC, and can the quality is steadily seen to be improving.
+Wireless comes in handy, especially when you use the PC for activities besides gaming by offering a great deal of convenience.

-Whilst a casual gamer tends to look for plug play models in the market.
-Hardcore gamers who are constantly pushing boundaries need all sorts of data to improve their game.
-Everything from macro recording, pre-set profiles, lighting and mapping need to be optimized to ensure that their technique and performance constantly improves.
-Some keyboards we have picked out also have the added advantage of cloud storage for settings, which means that even if you decide to upgrade or buy a new keyboard you always have your best settings available to you at all times.
+While a casual gamer tends to look for plug play models in the market.
+Hardcore gamers who are continually pushing boundaries need all sorts of data to improve their game.
+Everything from macro recording, pre-set profiles, lighting, and mapping need to be optimized to ensure that their technique and performance continually improves.
+Some keyboards we have picked out also have the added advantage of cloud storage for settings, which means that even if you decide to upgrade or buy a new keyboard, you always have your best settings available to you at all times.

 Key Switch Type

 Non-mechanical keyboards make use of something that is called silicone dome switches.
-If you happen to be like some of us curious gamers then you would have pulled out a few keys on your keyboard back in the day or in the early 2000s, you would find a small silicone domes that use a rubbery material as a switch.
-For regular folk, this basically means it takes more time to register a key press and it may also have a sort of mushy feel.
-While these don’t have much of a great feel, you will find that a scissor variant which utilizes a stabilizing mechanism offer better performance and durability by reducing the depth of a keystroke significantly.
+If you happen to be like some of us curious gamers then you would have pulled out a few keys on your keyboard back in the day or in the early 2000s, you would find small silicone domes that use a rubbery material as a switch.
+For regular folk, this means it takes more time to register a key press, and it may also have a sort of mushy feel.
+While these don’t have much of a great feel, you will find that a scissor variant that utilizes a stabilizing mechanism offers better performance and durability by reducing the depth of a keystroke significantly.
 This is quite common on a lot of thin laptops on the market today.

-Not the most vital of features for some but it sure makes the keyboard look amazing.
+Not the most vital of features for some, but it sure makes the keyboard look amazing.
 LED lighting can be found on most mechanical and non-mechanical keyboards.
-If you like to customize each and every aspect of the lighting then make sure you go for keyboards that have a single key or sectional lighting rather than the entire piece.
+If you like to customize every aspect of the lighting, then make sure you go for keyboards that have a single key or sectional lighting rather than the entire piece.
 Software like SteelSeries Engine and Razor’s Synapse are great to have.
 Most of all, these make the keyboards look super slick and expensive.

 Q & A about gaming keyboards